ShannonIanthe/BCS-Algorithms/03_react/block01/react01description.md

+> To push React exercises to GitLab: https://gitlab.com/-/snippets/2068049

 ## Exercise 1

 Create a brand new React application with 'React create App'.
 This app needs to display a list of product categories from an array.
 The categories are 't-shirts', 'hats', 'shorts', 'shirts', 'pants', 'shoes'.
 In order to display them you will need to use Array.map